jimmygian/weather-dashboard/README.md

 ## Credits

-This project was developed by [Your Name].
+This project was developed by Dimitris.
 The GitHub repository is available at [Weather Dashboard Repository](https://github.com/jimmygian/weather-dashboard/) [replace with your repository link].

 ## License